Vivian-Anumba/Platos-pizza-dashboard/README.md

 # Plato's Pizza Dashboard 🍕

-This is an interactive Power BI dashboard I created to analyze sales data for **Plato's Pizza**.
+This is an interactive single page Power BI dashboard I created to analyze sales data for **Plato's Pizza**.

-## 📊 Purpose
+## Purpose

 To uncover key business insights such as:
 - Pizza production during peak hours